terraform-ibm-modules/terraform-ibm-cis/modules/dns/README.md

 cat dns_records.txt | base64
 ```

-When the dns_records are successfully imported then the `local_file` tries to replace the file.

-This means that when you run a `terraform plan` command after a successful `terraform apply`, the output shows that the `ibm_cis_dns_records_import` and `local_file` needs to be forcefully replaced, as shown in the following example.
-This happens because the `local_file` generates a unique `filename` everytime for the records to get imported.
-However, when you do `terraform apply` without modifying the `base64_encoded_dns_records_file` the DNS records will not get duplicated and infrastructure remains same.
+If you successfully import DNS records using the base64 encoded string method, and then run a `terraform plan` command, you will receive a message stating that the `ibm_cis_dns_records_import` resource and the `local_file` resource need to be forcefully replaced as shown below.
+This happens because the `local_file` resource block generates a unique filename everytime and therefore needs to be updated.
+However, if you do `terraform apply` then the DNS records will not get duplicated and infrastructure remains the same.

     # module.cis_dns_records.ibm_cis_dns_records_import.import_dns_records[0] must be replaced
     -/+ resource "ibm_cis_dns_records_import" "import_dns_records" {
       ~ file                 = "../../examples/complete/dns_records_2023-12-07T09" # forces replacement -> (known after apply)
       ~ records_added        = 3 -> (known after apply)